-- 2.1.1 The procedures concerning the use of Repetitive Flight Plans (RPL) conform to ICAO Doc 7030 and the PANS-RAC, (Doc 4444) 13th edition. - 2.1.2 RPL lists relating to flights in and to over flying the Cayman Islands TMA shall be submitted at least two weeks in advance, in duplicate, to the following address:
+2.1.1 The procedures concerning the use of Repetitive Flight Plans (RPL) conform to ICAO Doc 7030 and the PANS-RAC, (Doc 4444) 16th edition.

+2.1.2 RPLs are to be submitted to the AIS Units at Owen Roberts and/or Charles Kirkconnell International Airports at least two weeks in advance of the first intended flight.
+They shall be submitted: